Sweet Potato Toast with Avocado, Cucumber, Smoked Salmon and Poached Egg

 If you prefer moderate to thick slices of sweet potato, I’d definitely stick to cooking them in the oven, which is still my preferred method.
 Similar to cooking bacon in the oven, it’s a “set it and forget it method.”
 That means I’m free to do other things in the kitchen rather than continuously pushing the lever on my toaster.

 One last benefit of the oven is you can cook multiple slices at the same time.
 So if you’re more than one person, you’ll definitely want to use the oven.
 Although, even if you are one person (like me) I’d say use the oven, because then you’ve got brekkie for the week.
 Here’s what to do.
 Cook your sweet potato toast slices and let the pieces you’re not using cool.
-Then place them in a Ziploc bag in the fridge.
+Then place them in a storage container in the fridge.
 They’ll last several days.
 And all you have to do is reheat them for breakfast tomorrow (or the day after).

 - 1 sweet potato